-A professional license authorizes practitioners of certain professions, such as medicine, law, social work, and cosmetology to work in a given industry.
+A professional or occupational license authorizes practitioners of certain professions or trade, such as, medicine, teaching, plumbing, electrician, and cosmetology to work in a given industry.
 Although state governments regulate professional licenses through state licensing boards, under federal law, professional licenses cannot be extended to undocumented immigrants unless states affirmatively opt out of such federal restrictions by enacting legislation to provide for eligibility.

 Which states extend professional licenses to immigrants?

-- New York: In February 2016, the New York State Education Department’s Board of Regents approved a plan allowing certain lawfully present individuals to apply for professional licenses and teaching certification[iv].
-Previously in 2015, the Supreme Court of the State of New York ruled that a DACA recipient may be admitted to the New York State Bar to practice law[v].
+- New York: In May 2016, the New York Board of Regents permanently adopted regulations to allow DACA recipients to apply for teaching certifications and licenses in 50 professions.
+Previously in 2015, the Supreme Court of the State of New York ruled in Matter of Vargas that a DACA recipient may be admitted to the state bar to practice law.

 What are the benefits to granting professional licenses to undocumented immigrants?

 - Boost the state’s economy: Granting professional licenses to immigrants would boost state economy.
 A 2018 Pew Research Center report revealed that the estimated 44 million immigrants in the U.S. are better educated than ever.
 More than 30 percent of immigrants 25 years old and older have a bachelor’s degree or higher.
 The increase in wages that would result from fully employing trained immigrant professionals could add millions of dollars in tax revenues.